-The following files are provided in the <LUSAS Installation Folder>\Programs\Scripts\User folder and are intended for copying to a project folder if a rail track model is to be built from scratch.
+The following files are provided for copying to a project folder if a rail track model is to be built from scratch.

-UIC_Template.xisx or UIC_Template.xis UIC774-3 Microsoft Excel input spreadsheet (unpopulated) for copying to a projects folder and using with this worked example.
+□ UIC_Template.xlsx or UIC_Template.xls UIC774-3 Microsoft Excel input spreadsheet (unpopulated) for copying to a projects folder and using with this worked example.

-These files also provided in the <LUSAS Installation Folder>\Examples\Modeller folder and are intended for copying to a projects folder if results processing only and not spreadsheet data input is of interest:
+These following files are provided for copying to a project folder if results processing only and not spreadsheet data input is of interest: